recordcrash/webfic-sedai/README.md

 # Webfic Sedai

-A fork of Anime Sedai, where you can fill in a list of popular webfic you've read instead of anime you've watched.
+A fork of [Anime Sedai](https://anime-sedai.egoist.dev/).
+In this one, you can fill in a list of popular webfic you've read to share instead of anime you've watched.

 ## Usage